Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Final Remarks

-We proposed two loss functions, $\DGJSnp$ and $\DJSnp$, based on Jensen-Shannon divergence.
-Following the theoretical construction of \citet{Ghosh_AAAI_2017_MAE}, we showed their robustness properties.
-By drawing further connections to other seminal loss functions such as CE, MAE, GCE, consistency regularization and label smoothing, we uncovered other desirable and/or informative properties.
-We conducted extensive and systematic experiments which demonstrated significant improvements over standard CE and other noise-robust loss functions, against both synthetic and real-world noise.
-We further empirically studied different aspects of the proposed losses that corroborated various theoretical properties.
+We first made two central observations that (i) robust loss functions have an underfitting issue and (ii) consistency of noise-fitting networks is significantly lower around noisy data points.
+Correspondingly, we proposed two loss functions, $\DJSnp$ and $\DGJSnp$, based on Jensen-Shannon divergence that (i) interpolates between noise-robust MAE and fast-converging CE, and (ii) encourages consistency around training data points.
+This simple proposal led to state-of-the-art performance on both synthetic and real-world noise datasets even when compared to the more elaborate pipelines such as DivideMix or ELR+.
+Furthermore, we discussed their robustness within the theoretical construction of Ghosh~\etal~\citep{Ghosh_AAAI_2017_MAE}.
+By drawing further connections to other seminal loss functions such as CE, MAE, GCE, and consistency regularization, we uncovered other desirable or informative properties.
+We further empirically studied different aspects of the losses that corroborate various theoretical properties.

-From the theoretical aspect, there is room for analysis of the consistency term.
-This is, in general, an important but underdeveloped area, also for the literature of self-supervised and semi-supervised learning and thus is of utmost importance for future works.
-Furthermore, the proposed loss functions can be studied from an information-theory perspective.
-We find this an important view beyond the scope of this work.

-Another limitation is added computations for $\DGJSnp$ forward pass.
-However, it only affects the training time.
-Also, only one extra augmentation is used in all experiments which has minimal computational cost.
-Moreover, the convergence time of $\DGJSnp$ can be further studied in a future work since it can be shorter thanks to the stronger signal in each iteration.

-Finally, while we used sample augmentations for the additional predictive distributions, there are other options for this, including, for instance, sampling predictions from a network's parameters' posterior distribution.

-Overall, we believe the paper provides informative theoretical and empirical evidence for the usefulness of two novel JS divergence-based loss functions when learning under noisy data.
-At the same time it opens interesting future directions. \paragraph{Acknowledgement.} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Overall, we believe the paper provides informative theoretical and empirical evidence for the usefulness of two simple and novel JS divergence-based loss functions for learning under noisy data that achieve state-of-the-art results.
+At the same time, it opens interesting future directions.

+\textbf{Ethical Considerations.} Considerable resources are needed to create labeled data sets due to the burden of manual labeling process.
+Thus, the creators of large annotated datasets are mostly limited to well-funded companies and academic institutions.
+In that sense, developing robust methods against label noise enables less affluent organizations or individuals to benefit from labeled datasets since imperfect or automatic labeling can be used instead.
+On the other hand, proliferation of such harvested datasets can increase privacy concerns arising from redistribution and malicious use. \paragraph{Acknowledgement.} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.